KLEF-ompg-ECE/genetic-algorithms-venkatprasad67/README.md

 ## Before You Begin — Read the Code

-### Q1.
+**Q1.
 What does the `fitness()` function return?
-Why does an overweight solution score 0?
+Why does an overweight solution score 0?**

-The `fitness()` function returns the total value of selected items if their total weight is within the limit.
+The fitness() function returns the total value of selected items if their total weight is within the limit.
 If the weight exceeds the maximum capacity, it returns 0.
 This prevents invalid solutions from being selected during evolution.

 ---

-### Q2.
+**Q2.
 What does `tournament_select()` do?
-Why are higher-fitness individuals more likely to be chosen?
+Why are higher-fitness individuals more likely to be chosen?**

-`tournament_select()` randomly selects a small group of individuals and chooses the one with the highest fitness.
+tournament_select() randomly selects a small group of individuals and chooses the one with highest fitness.
 Higher-fitness individuals are more likely to win tournaments.
 This helps good solutions survive and reproduce.

 ---

-### Q3.
-What does this line do?
-Why is it important?
+**Q3.
+Look at the `run_ga()` loop.
+Find this line:**

 ```python
 next_gen = [best_chromosome[:]]
 ```

+**What is this doing?
+Why is it important to always keep the best solution?**

 This line copies the best chromosome into the next generation unchanged.
 This is called elitism.
 It ensures the best solution is never lost during crossover or mutation.